owncloud/ocis/docs/ocis/deployment/ocis_full.md

 127.0.0.1 minio.owncloud.test
 ```

-After that you're ready to start the application stack:
+After that, you're ready to start the application stack:

-`docker-compose up -d`
+`docker-compose pull && docker-compose up -d`

 Open https://collabora.owncloud.test in your browser and accept the invalid certificate warning.